Learning Deep Stochastic Optimal Control Policies using Forward-Backward SDEs: Stochastic Optimal Control through FBSDE

 where $V_x, V_{xx}$ denote the gradient and Hessian of $V$ respectively.
-The explicit dependence on independent variables in the \ac{PDE} above and henceforth all \acp{PDE} in this paper is omitted for the sake of conciseness, but will be maintained for their corresponding SDEs for clarity.
+The explicit dependence on independent variables in the \ac{PDE} above and all \acp{PDE} henceforth is omitted for the sake of conciseness, but will be maintained for their corresponding SDEs for clarity.
 For the chosen form of the cost functional integrand, the infimum operation can be carried out by taking the gradient of the terms inside, known as the Hamiltonian, with respect to $u$ and setting it to zero,

 Therefore, the optimal control is obtained as

 Plugging the optimal control back into the original \ac{HJB} equation, the following form of the equation is obtained,